Your most important question

 British-American author, motivational speaker and organizational consultant

 “Remind yourself regularly that you are better than you think you are.
 Successful people are not superhuman.
 Success does not require a super-intellect.
 Nor is there anything mystical about success.
 And success isn’t based on luck.
-Successful people are just ordinary folks who have developed belief in themselves and what they do.
+Successful people are just ordinary folks who have developed a belief in themselves and what they do.
 Never—yes, never—sell yourself short.”

 David J. Schwartz